 The Morgan Plus 8 offers brilliant performance in an elegant shell.
-Here’s what you need to know before going out and buying one.
+Here’s what you need to know to secure a good example

 A Morgan Plus 8 is about as British as roast beef on a Sunday.
-Not many cars come as British as the Morgan, and for that reason, its customer base has meant that the company has existed for over a century when others have fallen.
-Still to this day Morgan is producing cars; a testament to British engineering and our love for sports cars.
+Not many cars come as British as the Morgan, a company that has existed for over a century despite all odds and is still producing cars to this day.

 The story of the Morgan Plus 8 arrival is an odd one.
-It was well known that during the ’60s, a four-cylinder sports car was no longer big enough to keep up with customer demand.
-Triumph’s answer to this problem was to produce a six-cylinder TR5, but the problem for Morgan was that the straight-six was simply too long to fit in the 4/4 body.
-Lotus’s twin-cam was considered but regarded as too fragile, and Ford’s V6 was too tall and too heavy.
+It was well known that during the 60s a four-cylinder sports car was no longer big enough to keep up with customer demand.
+Triumph’s answer to this problem was to produce a six-cylinder TR5, but the problem for Morgan was that the straight-six was simply too long to fit in the existing 4/4’s body.
+Lotus’s twin-cam was considered but regarded as too fragile, while Ford’s V6 was too tall and heavy.

-Left in a bit of a predicament, it was Rover that came to the rescue but in an odd scenario.
-Peter Wilkes, director of Rover, visited Morgan in an attempt to acquire Peter Morgan’s business.
+With Morgan left in a bit of a predicament, it was Rover that came to the rescue.
+Peter Wilkes, then director of Rover, visited Morgan in an attempt to acquire Peter Morgan’s business.
 Although Morgan politely declined the offer, the two reached an agreement for supply of the recently developed Rover V8 engine.
 The lightweight design was still in the process of being adapted from the Buick/Oldsmobile unit used in Buick cars from 1960 to 1963.

-The Plus 8 body came in one style, a two-seat open tourer, although one hardtop coupe was produced on chassis number R7317.
-The coupe proved too complicated and not economically viable to build, leaving Morgan to stick to its winning formula of open top driving.
+The Plus 8 body came in one style, a two-seat open tourer, although a single hardtop coupe was produced on chassis number R7317.
+The coupe proved too complicated and far from economically viable, leaving Morgan to stick to its winning formula of open-top driving.

-The 8 came with a much squatter presence than its predecessors.
+The Morgan Plus 8 was wider and more imposing than its predecessors.
 In the early cars, the overall width was 4ft 9in, with a track of 4ft 1in.
 This spread wider in years to come when in August of 1973, the track was measured at 4ft 3in at the front and 4ft 4in at the rear, with the total width equalling 4ft 11 in.
-This then changed in 1977 when the wings were replaced with steel instead of aluminium, width stretching to 5ft 2in, with a 4ft 5in track at the front and 4ft 6in in the rear.
-A final increase in width appeared in 1981 when it became 5ft 3in, this being done to accommodate new alloy wheels.
+This changed again in 1977, when the wings were replaced with steel instead of aluminium, width stretching to 5ft 2in, with a 4ft 5in track at the front and 4ft 6in in the rear.
+A final increase in width came in 1981 at 5ft 3in, this time to accommodate new alloy wheels.

 A good option here is to have the chassis shot-blasted and coated.
 It has also been noted that drilling a few holes into each of the crossmembers and filling with Waxoyl can further prevent rust.

 The condition of the ash body frame all depends on how the car has been stored and whether the car it’s been subjected to extreme damp for a period of time.
-If not dried off properly, for example, an 8 can rust within 10 years.
-Luckily, rot is easy to spot where you can see the wood: place your fingernail onto the wood and if you can press it then it’s more than likely rotting, alternatively, if an end looks a bit knobbly, this will also indicate rotting.
+If not dried off properly, for example, a Plus 8 can rust within 10 years.
+Luckily, rot is easy to spot where you can see the wood: place your fingernail onto the wood and if you can press it then it’s more than likely rotting.
+Similarly, if an end looks a bit knobbly, this also indicates rot.

-Within the door frames, if the door appears difficult to shut, this can also indicate problems and similarly if the hinge pillar tries to twist or move with the door it could be down to rot.
-If there is any rot here, or anywhere for that matter, the whole section must be replaced to eliminate the rot.
-The sections are inexpensive, but as the body needs to be removed, the labour can be costly.
+Door frames can also be an issue.
+If the door appears difficult to shut, this can indicate problems, and similarly if the hinge pillar tries to twist or move with the door, rot could be to blame.
+If there is any rot here, or anywhere for that matter, the whole section must be replaced.
+The sections are inexpensive, but as the body needs to be removed, labour can be costly.

-As mentioned previously, the Morgan made use of the then-new Rover V8 engine.
-The Plus 8 initially ran the engine in exactly the same state of tune as the Rover P6 3500, with a 3528cc capacity, although some V5s will say 3532cc as this was written in error.
+As mentioned previously, Morgan made use of the then-new Rover V8 engine.
+The Morgan Plus 8 initially ran the engine in exactly the same state of tune as the Rover P6 3500, with a 3528cc capacity, although some V5s will say 3532cc, as this was written in error.

-Getting the engine into the Morgan was a tight squeeze and required a few modifications, some unconventional.
+Getting the engine into the Morgan was a tight squeeze and required a few modifications.
 For starters, the airbox was ‘carefully’ modified by placing a plank of wood on it and hitting it with a hammer to create a gap for the bonnet hinge to sit in.

-In 1976, the engine was replaced with the one used in the SD1, meaning power was upped to 155bhp.
-This was upgraded in 1983 to a fuel-injected engine also used in the SD1 Vitesse.
+In 1976, the engine was replaced with that used in the Rover SD1, meaning power was upped to 155bhp.
+This was upgraded in 1983 to a fuel-injected unit from the SD1 Vitesse.
 The capacity remained the same but featured re-profiled inlet ports for improved flow and a higher compression ratio of 9.75:1, offering 190bhp and 220lb.ft of torque.

-From June 1990, the engine used switched to a 3946cc Range Rover unit producing the same power outputs as previous.
-The very latest Plus 8s used a 4.8-litre BMW V8 producing a mammoth 367bhp and 370lb.ft of torque.
+From June 1990, the engine used switched to a 3946cc Range Rover unit producing the same power outputs as before.
+The very latest Plus 8 models used a 4.8-litre BMW V8 producing a mammoth 367bhp and 370lb.ft of torque.

-As Morgan has used a multitude of engines through all of its models, available parts are determined by what other models they appeared in.
+As Morgan has used a multitude of engines through all of its models, available parts are determined by other models they appeared in.
 Unfortunately for the Plus 8, the only other car that shared the Rover 3500S engine was the P6, meaning some parts are impossible to get hold of: for example, the cast exhaust manifold.
-As a result, buyers of the 4/4 rather than the 8 are in a better position in terms of restoration.
-On the flip side, however, the Rover engine is regarded as extremely strong, with 100,000 miles not being too much of an issue should it have been looked after well.
+As a result, buyers of the 4/4 rather, than the Plus 8, are in a better position for an easy restoration.
+On the flip side, however, the Rover engine is regarded as extremely strong, with six-figure mileages being perfectly doable given proper maintenance.

-The main issue to note is in the retention of the cylinder heads.
-While the early Rover V8 engines had 18 retaining bolts for each head, the later SD1 engines had an outer row of four bolts missing, and this creates potential uneven stress.
-This could result in unburnt petrol and exhaust fumes to contaminate the engine oil, resulting in bore wear and cam/crank bearing failures.
-This issue wasn’t resolved until 1994 with Morgan’s use of the Land Rover engine when the heads were bolted to the block by 10 evenly distributed bolts.
+The main issue to note is with the retention of the cylinder heads.
+While the early Rover V8 engines had 18 retaining bolts for each head, the later SD1 engines had an outer row of four bolts missing, creating potential uneven stress.
+This could result in unburnt petrol and exhaust fumes contaminating the engine oil, resulting in bore wear and cam or crank bearing failures.
+This issue wasn’t resolved until 1994 with Morgan’s use of the Land Rover engine, when the heads were bolted to the block by 10 evenly distributed bolts.

-The new gearbox was based on the design of the Rover 2000 unit, but with stiffer casing, an integral oil pump driven through the back of the layshaft, taper-roller layshaft bearings and shot-peened gear teeth.
+The new gearbox was based on the the Rover 2000 unit but with a stiffer casing, an integral oil pump driven through the back of the layshaft, taper-roller layshaft bearings and shot-peened gear teeth.

 The four-speed manual gearbox was replaced with a similar unit but with five-speeds.
 This was produced by the newly merged BL/Rover group.

-In terms of owning one now, parts for the original Moss automatic gearbox and four-speed Rover unit are unfortunately not easily come by.
-Later, when the SD1 engine was used, this came with its own five-speed gearbox and parts are more readily available in comparison, but are no longer produced so you will have to source from aftermarket companies, or from donor cars.
-You should note that from 1985 when the fuel-injected SD1 Vitesse engine was used, the internals between that and the previously used SD1 engine are not interchangeable, which causes yet further problems.
+SD1-engined cars came with a five-speed gearbox and parts are more readily available by comparison but are no longer produced; you’ll have to source from aftermarket companies, or from donor cars.
+Also note that from 1985, when the fuel-injected SD1 Vitesse engine was used, the internals between that and the previously used SD1 engine are not interchangeable.

-That being said, it has been noted that most of the gearboxes used by Morgan are strong and reliable, and should the transmission oil have been changed regularly you shouldn’t have many issues on that front.
-Morgan recommended using automatic transmissions oil in all boxes, even in the manual variants.
+That being said, it has been noted that most of the gearboxes used by Morgan are strong and reliable, and should the transmission oil have been changed regularly you shouldn’t have many issues.
+Morgan recommended using automatic transmission oil in all boxes, even in the manual variants.

-You shouldn’t have many problems with later SD1 gearboxes with many owners reporting that tuned 8s running close to 300bhp and featuring regularly on track have held up remarkably well with the correct maintenance.
-Officially they were rated at 245lb.ft but this figure is mostly always conservative.
+You shouldn’t have many problems with later SD1 gearboxes, with many owners reporting that tuned Plus 8s running close to 300bhp and running regularly on track have held up well with correct maintenance.
+Officially the ‘box was rated at 245lb.ft but this figure is mostly always conservative.

 Suspension and steering

-As any Morgan enthusiast will tell you, the Plus 8 makes use of Morgan’s famous sliding pillar suspension system.
-Essentially this was carried over from the 4/4, with the same Armstrong telescopic front and lever arm rear shock absorbers being used, but the top springs were different as they were one coil shorter at the front.
+The Plus 8 makes use of Morgan’s famous sliding pillar suspension system.
+Essentially, this was carried over from the 4/4, with the same Armstrong telescopic front and lever-arm rear shock absorbers being used.
+However, the top springs were one coil shorter at the front.

-You should expect the bushes to wear, at best, every 15,000-25,000 miles, due to the friction of moving up and down.
+You should expect the bushes to wear every 15,000-25,000 miles due to the friction of moving up and down.
 When assessing a car to buy, you should check for breakage of the cross-tube lugs at the bottom of the suspension pillar mounts.

-The suspension system is very firm which has meant that some people have converted to telescopic rear dampers.
-This does improve the car but it isn’t original, so depending on what you’re after, this may or may not affect your decision.
+The suspension system is very firm, which has meant that some people have converted to telescopic rear dampers.
+This does improve the car but isn’t original, so depending on what you’re after, this may or may not affect your decision.

-All 8s have an extruded mesh AC Delco type collapsible steering column, which was placed through a crowded engine bay.
-As the car, and more importantly, the wheels, became wider, the car’s steering became heavier and heavier.
-It wasn’t until 1986 that that a rack and pinion system became standard.
-Although you can get an earlier car with the same system as from 1984 it was an option costing £1100.
+All Plus 8s have an extruded-mesh AC Delco-type collapsible steering column, which was fitted through a crowded engine bay.
+As the car – and more importantly the wheels – became wider, the car’s steering became heavier and heavier.
+It wasn’t until 1986 that that a rack-and-pinion system became standard.
+You can get an earlier car with the same system from 1984, but these are rare as it was an option costing £1100.

-The cam and peg systems originally used will have now worn.
-Luckily for 8 owners, the Burman system used is much the same as the Gemmer box, made in France.
-As a result, they are interchangeable.
-Also, an option for early 8 owners is to switch entirely to the newer rack and pinion system.
-Although removing some of the original characteristics, you’ll end up with a better all-round car.
+The cam-and-peg steering systems originally used will have now worn.
+Luckily for Plus 8 owners, the Burman system used is much the same as the Gemmer ‘box and they are interchangeable as a result.
+Also, an option for owners of early Plus 8 models is to switch entirely to the newer rack and pinion system.
+This removes some of the original characteristics but you’ll end up with a better all-round car.

-No matter which steering rack is used, the track rod ends will wear and rust if not greased properly; signs of worn track rod ends, or one that is drying up, is that the steering becomes much heavier than usual, something to look out for on test drives.
+No matter which steering rack is used, the track rod ends will wear and rust if not greased properly.
+Signs of worn or dried-up track rod ends include much heavier steering than usual – something to look out for on test drives.